Everything you need to know about creating a successful Employee Recognition Program

 Generic, feigned praise has minimal impact.
 Even worse, it will negatively impact employee performance.

 Bottom line: Authentic appreciation is required.

 If you want to support authentic appreciation, focus on the following intentions (rather than profits) as your program's primary goals.

-Author Paul White expresses in his book "The Vibrant Workplace," the true value of recognition is that appreciation for colleagues communicates respect and value for them.
-Appreciation is about truly seeing someone for the value they bring to the team, not just acknowledging their raw output.
+Author Dr. Paul White expresses in his book "The Vibrant Workplace," the true value of recognition is that appreciation for colleagues communicates respect and value for them.
+Appreciation is about truly seeing someone for the value they bring to the team, not just acknowledging their output.
 Employees don't want to be viewed as "work units" whose value is only derived from how much they produced.
 Instead, appreciation should be about recognizing your employees as people with unique abilities, personalities, and talents.
 In short, it's about making employees feel special.

-Worrying about if your job is important is the first step to feeling disconnected from work.
+Worrying about your job is the first step to feeling disconnected from work.
 In short, doubting if your work makes a difference gives rise to feelings of detachment.
 This is especially true in large organizations where employees are more prone to feeling like another cog in a wheel.
 The reality is, everyone's role is essential to a bigger picture.
-But, when bogged down in the daily grind, employees can forget where their contributions fit in.
+But, when bogged down in the daily grind, employees often forget where their contributions fit in.
 Recognition is important because it helps employees zoom out--reminding them why their work matters and how they make a difference in the bigger picture.
 Ultimately, making them feel more connected and satisfied with their work.

 When you trust your coworkers and know that they have your back, it's a great feeling.
 By contrast, it's toxic to feel like your team is always in competition, or worse, secretly rooting against each other.
 This cold environment leaves employees feeling miserable and burnt out.
 Employee recognition comes in to bring people together with support and respect.
 As a result, the opposite type of atmosphere is created, one that is warm, friendly, and collaborative.